Medicinal herbs can be beneficial to the health of sporting horses, but competition rules and regulations may prohibit their use in some cases.

-Sporting horses used in 800 BC were fed herbs and other supplements to increase endurance and through the centuries, war horses and medieval steeds were given “remedies” to boost strength and stamina (Higgins 2009).
+Sporting horses used in 800 BC were fed supplements to increase endurance and through the centuries, war horses and medieval steeds were given “remedies” to boost strength and stamina (Higgins 2009).
 Rules prohibiting the use of “exciting substances” appeared in England by 1666 (Higgins 2009).

 The resulting cortisol increase causes: